NuGet/docs.microsoft.com-nuget/docs/Quickstart/Create-and-Publish-a-Package.md

 1. Select **Create**, provide a name for your key, select **Select Scopes > Push** under **API Key**, enter * for **Glob pattern**, then select **Create**.

-1. Once the key is created, select **Copy** to retrieve the access key you'll need in the CLI:
+1. Once the key is created, select **Copy** to retrieve the access key you need in the CLI:

     ![Copying the API key to the clipboard](media/QS_Create-02-APIKey.png)